OSGeo/OSGeoLive-doc/en/quickstart/ossim_quickstart.rst

 Ossim Quickstart
 ********************************************************************************

-Open Source Software Image Map (OOSIM) is a high performance engine for remote sensing, image processing, geographical information system (GIS) and photogrammetry.
+Open Source Software Image Map (OSSIM) is a high performance engine for remote sensing, image processing, geographical information system (GIS) tasks and photogrammetry.

 This Quick Start describes how to: